 It also makes it easier to hit the ball on time since you can go from your idle stance to full swing in no time at all.
 What use is having the power arc of an end-loaded bat if you’re striking out due to slow swings?

 Contact hitters generally prefer balanced bats since they can get insanely high swings off of them without sacrificing any level of control.
 All that being said, I’m the type of guy who likes to give merit where merit is due.

-Any physicist will tell you that more mass in the hit-zone will increase the distance and velocity of the ball.
-Still, I wouldn’t want to risk striking out and causing my team the victory just for the chance of looking cool with an end-loaded bat.
+Any physicist will tell you that more mass in the hitting zone will increase the distance and velocity of the ball.
+Still, I wouldn’t want to risk striking out and causing my team’s victory just for the chance of looking cool with an end-loaded bat.

 2-Piece ConneXion+ Construction

 Beyond the balanced weight and wide variety of barrel lengths available, one of my favorite things about this Easton bat is the fact that it features 2-piece construction.
-If you’re new to baseball then you might be wondering why that matters so much to me.
-Well, there are a few reasons that I praise this design.
+If you’re new to baseball, then you might be wondering why that matters so much to me.
+Well, there are a few reasons why I praise this design.

-Contact hitters with average or even below-average swing speeds tend to favor 2-piece bats for this very reason as the whip effect can compensate for them and produce some truly marvellous home runs right when their team needs it most.
+Contact hitters with average or even below-average swing speeds tend to favor 2-piece bats for this very reason, as the whip effect can compensate for them and produce some truly marvelous home runs right when their team needs it most.

 In the interest of due diligence and objective analysis, I have actually used my fair share of one-piece bats over the course of my baseball career.
-The thing I hated about them most is how stiff they felt whenever I made contact with the ball.
+The thing I hated most about them was how stiff they felt whenever I made contact with the ball.

 This would make my muscles sore after just a couple of hours of training, which is a big problem when I’m trying to put in four to five hours to improve swing speed or bat control.
 That being said, there is one benefit to one-piece bats.